 - Identify the best location for the camp; look for a spot that offers easy access to research sites, avoids hazards, and provides protected areas for shelters.
-Consider storm wind direction (study the topography for clues) and helo pad and/or skiway location to create optimal camp orientation. - For helo-supported camps, it is recommended to keep camp elements a minimum of 25 meters away from the primary flight path.
-Be aware of rotor wash and keep a secure landing zone at all times in case of unexpected or last-minute helo landings. - Set up all tents with equal and appropriate spacing, taking whiteout scenarios and drifting into consideration. - Set up the HF radio, solar panel, and antenna.
+Consider storm wind direction (study the topography for clues) and helo pad and/or skiway location to create optimal camp orientation. - Set up all tents with equal and appropriate spacing, taking whiteout scenarios and drifting into consideration. - o Set up the HF radio, solar panel, and antenna.
 Test the radio by contacting MacOps. - Set up a camp toilet area.
-This may be a tent with a human waste container or a hole in the snow (in areas where accumulation is permitted).
+This may be a shelter tent for a human waste container or a hole in the snow in areas where accumulation is permitted.